 to schedule an appointment, click below.

-- One fact remains irrefutable: mammography has helped reduce breast cancer related deaths in the U.S. by 30% since 1990.
+- Mammography has helped reduce breast cancer-related deaths in the U.S. by 30% since 1990.

 - You really should begin yearly mammography screening at 40.
 The risk of breast cancer increases significantly beginning at age 40 and continues to rise as you get older.

 - You're never "too old" to get a mammogram.
-Since mammograms find breast cancer on an average about 5 years earlier than they can be felt, we recommend that women over 70 continue to get annual mammograms as long as their general health is good.
+Since mammograms find breast cancer on an average about 5 years earlier than you can feel it, we recommend that women over 70 continue to get annual mammograms as long as their general health is good.

-- Why yearly?
-Finding early stage breast cancer allows more treatment options and a better opportunity for long term survival.
+- Finding early-stage breast cancer allows more treatment options and a better opportunity for long term survival.
 Early detection allows for much less aggressive treatment and can often be easily completed as an outpatient.

 - More than 3 out of every 4 women diagnosed (75-85%) have no family history or known risk factors.
 That means, even if there is no history of breast cancer in your family, you are still at risk!
 Remember, an average American woman has a 1 in 8 lifetime risk of developing breast cancer.
 This is all the more reason to get a mammogram.

-- Jarring, but true: Connecticut has the highest per capita incidence of breast cancer in the country.
-That is why these recommendations are slightly more proactive than those of some national organizations, but are the same as those from the American College of Radiology, the American College of Obstetrics and Gynecology, the American Medical Association and The National Comprehensive Cancer Network.
+- Connecticut has the highest per capita incidence of breast cancer in the country.
+This jarring fact is why our recommendations for breast cancer screening are slightly more proactive than those of some national organizations.
+Stamford Health's Breast Center follows guidelines from the American College of Radiology, the American College of Obstetrics and Gynecology, the American Medical Association and The National Comprehensive Cancer Network.

-Don’t let financial concerns stop you.
-Through the support of community grants, Stamford Hospital is able to provide mammograms to anyone who is uninsured or whose insurance does not cover breast cancer screening, as long as you qualify.
+- Through the support of community grants, Stamford Hospital is able to provide mammograms to anyone who is uninsured or whose insurance does not cover breast cancer screening, as long as you qualify.
+Please don't let financial concerns stop you.